Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 <hr class="hr-solid">

-When you attack a creature with a weapon that you are holding with two hands as part of the **:rsc-a: Attack**{.rsc} action on your turn, you gain the following benefits:
+When you attack a creature with a weapon that you are holding with two hands, you gain the following benefits:

 **Improved Critical**
 :   The number you need to roll for a Critical Hit is reduced by 1.
 This effect can stack.

 **Masterful Technique**
 :   When you use one of the following Weapon Mastery properties—**:wp-mas: Cleave**{.wp}, **:wp-mas: Graze**{.wp}, **:wp-mas: Push**{.wp}, **:wp-mas: Topple**{.wp}, or **:wp-mas: Slow**{.wp}—you can apply one additional property from this same list to the same attack.

 ---